Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model: Additional Comparison Studies

-\begin{enumerate} \item{\textbf{\emph{MoE-LLaVA-1.6B-v2Top1-t2Top1.}} We partition experts into two groups dedicated to vision and language, respectively.
-As illustrated in Fig.\ref{fig1}, to maintain the total number of experts \(K\) (set to 4 in this study) and the number of activated experts \(k\) (set to 2 in this study), we designate 2 experts as vision experts and the remaining 2 as language experts, activating 1 expert from each modality group.} \item{\textbf{\emph{MoE-LLaVA-1.6B-v4Top2-t4Top2.}} We first expand the 4 experts into 8 by splitting FFN intermediate hidden dimension~\cite{dai2024deepseekmoe}, assigning 4 as vision experts and the remaining 4 as language experts, and activating 2 experts from each modality group.} \item{\textbf{\emph{MoE-LLaVA-1.6B-v2Top1-t2Top1-DAR.}} This configuration is similar to \emph{MoE-LLaVA-1.6B-v2Top1-t2Top1}, but it removes the expert load balancing constraint for the vision expert group (similar to the distribution-aware router in our proposed approach, LTDR).} \item{\textbf{\emph{MoE-LLaVA-1.6B-v2Top1-t2Top1-DAR-shared.}} This setup is akin to \emph{MoE-LLaVA-1.6B-v2Top1-t2Top1-DAR}, but it includes a shared expert for learning world knowledge~\cite{dai2024deepseekmoe}.} \end{enumerate}
+\textbf{MoE-LLaVA-v2Top1-t2Top1.} We partition experts into two groups dedicated to vision and language.
+As illustrated in Fig.~\ref{fig_modalityaware}, to maintain the total number of experts \(K\) (set to 4) and the number of activated experts \(k\) (set to 2), we designate 2 experts as vision experts and the remaining 2 as language experts, activating 1 expert from each modality group.

+\textbf{MoE-LLaVA-v4Top2-t4Top2.} We expand the 4 experts into 8 by splitting FFN intermediate hidden dimension~\cite{dai2024deepseekmoe}, assigning 4 as vision experts and the remaining 4 as language experts, and activating 2 experts from each modality group.

+\textbf{MoE-LLaVA-v2Top1-t2Top1-MsDaR.} Similar to \emph{MoE-LLaVA-v2Top1-t2Top1}, but it removes the expert load balancing constraint for the vision expert group (similar to the distribution-aware router in our proposed approach, LTDR).

+\textbf{MoE-LLaVA-v2Top1-t2Top1-MsDaR-shared.} Akin to the former, but includes a shared expert for world knowledge~\cite{dai2024deepseekmoe}.

-The results in Tab.\ref{tab3} indicate that the modality-aware MoE does not enhance the performance of LVLMs.
-Moreover, increasing the number of experts results in a significant performance decline, suggesting that a larger number of experts exacerbates expert load balancing issues, which negatively impacts vision TER.
-When the expert load balancing constraint is removed for the vision expert group, \emph{MoE-LLaVA-1.6B-v2Top1-t2Top1-DAR} shows improved performance compared to MoE-LLaVA-4Top2, validating the effectiveness of our DAR approach.
-Finally, the addition of an extra expert in \emph{MoE-LLaVA-1.6B-v2Top1-t2Top1-DAR-shared} does not yield benefits, highlighting the distinctions between vision-language MoE and language-only MoE~\cite{dai2024deepseekmoe}.
+The results in Tab.~\ref{tab_comparison_modalityaware} indicate that the modality-aware MoE does not enhance the performance of MoE-LLaVA.
+Moreover, increasing the number of experts results in a performance decline, suggesting that a larger number of experts exacerbates expert load balancing issues, which negatively impacts vision TER.
+When the expert load balancing constraint is removed for the vision expert group, \emph{MoE-LLaVA-v2Top1-t2Top1-MsDaR} shows improved performance compared to MoE-LLaVA-4Top2, validating the effectiveness of our MsDaR module.
+Finally, the addition of an extra expert in \emph{MoE-LLaVA-v2Top1-t2Top1-MsDaR-shared} does not yield benefits, highlighting the distinctions between vision-language MoE and language MoE~\cite{dai2024deepseekmoe}.